 We now give explicit criteria to show that a given limiting distribution meets the hypothesis in Proposition \ref{prop:optimalidadCM}.
 We first state a criterion that can be easy to handle in practice.
-We then refine this criterion and give a general way of characterizing the degree distributions in question.
+We then refine this criterion and give a general way of characterising the degree distributions in question.

-\paragraph*{One application of the map $M_1$.} To characterize when the degree-greedy algorithm does only select vertices of degree 1 or 0 until the remaining subgraph is subcritical, it will be useful to break the evolution of the process into discrete intervals of time for which we know for sure that the only vertices selected have these degrees.
+\paragraph*{One application of the map $M_1$.} To characterise when the degree-greedy algorithm does only select vertices of degree 1 or 0 until the remaining subgraph is subcritical, it will be useful to break the evolution of the process into discrete intervals of time for which we know for sure that the only vertices selected have these degrees.

-The key observation is that if the graph initially has $n p_1 + o_\mathbb{P}(n)$ vertices of degree 1\footnote{For simplicity, vertices of degree 0 will be omitted from the analysis because, when selected, they block no vertices and then do not modify the number of unexplored vertices of other degrees.
-We can think that the algorithm selects them immediately after they are produced.
-If, on the other hand, one is interested in the size of the independent set produced, one would have to keep track of their number.
-In any case, there is no difficulty in doing so.}, then the degree-greedy will select vertices of degree 1 at least until an equivalent number of degree 1 vertices have been explored.
-Then we define the map $M_1^{(n)} : \mathbb{R}_{\geq0} \longrightarrow \mathbb{R}_{\geq0}$ as the map that when evaluated in a degree distribution of an $n$ sized graph $(p_k)_{k\geq0}$ gives the resulting degree distribution of unexplored vertices after $n p_1 + o_{\mathbb{P}}(n)$ vertices of degree 1 have been activated or blocked (and their neighbors blocked).
-This is in principle a stochastic map but, as we will prove, the degree-greedy exploration converges to a deterministic limit which implies that $M_1^{(n)}(\cdot)$ also converges to a deterministic limit $M_1(\cdot)$.
+The key observation is that if the graph initially has $n p_1 + o(n)$ vertices of degree 1\footnote{For simplicity, vertices of degree 0 will be omitted from the analysis because, when selected, they block no vertices and then do not modify the number of unexplored vertices of other degrees.
+We can think that the algorithm selects them immediately after they are produced.}, then the degree-greedy will select vertices of degree 1 at least until an equivalent number of degree 1 vertices have been explored.
+Then we define the map $M_1^{(n)} : \mathbb{R}_{\geq0}^{\mathbb{N}} \longrightarrow \mathbb{R}_{\geq0}^{\mathbb{N}}$ as the map that when evaluated in a degree distribution of an $n$ sized graph $(p_k^{(n)})_{k\geq0}$ gives the resulting normalised (by $n$) degree measure of unexplored vertices after $n p_1^{(n)}$ vertices of degree 1 have been activated or blocked (and their neighbours blocked).
+This is in principle a stochastic map but, as we will prove, the degree-greedy exploration converges to a deterministic limit which implies that $M_1^{(n)}(\cdot)$ also behaves as a deterministic limit map $M_1(\cdot)$.

 In this section, we determine when the degree distribution obtained after one application of the map $M_1^{(n)}$ is w.h.p. subcritical, and therefore the hypothesis of Proposition \ref{prop:optimalidadCM} are met.
 Our main result here is the following theorem: